Ibrahim-Iradukunda/alu-shell/io_redirections_and_filters/README.md

-echo 'Best School' > \\\*\\\\"'\"Best School\"\\'"\\\\\*\$\\\?\\\*\\\*\\\*\\\*\\\*:\) : a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line ls -la > ls_cwd_content: script that writes the output of the ls -la command into a file named ls_cwd_content tail -n 1 iacta >> iacta: a script that duplicates the last line of the file iacta
+echo 'Best School' > \\\*\\\\"'\"Best School\"\\'"\\\\\*\$\\\?\\\*\\\*\\\*\\\*\\\*:\) : a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line ls -la > ls_cwd_content: script that writes the output of the ls -la command into a file named ls_cwd_content tail -n 1 iacta >> iacta: a script that duplicates the last line of the file iacta find . -type f -name "*.js" -delete: script that deletes all regular files with a .js extension